Team-Nando/OE1-Ideal/README.md

 Nando Ochoa (luis.ochoa@unimelb.edu.au ; https://sites.google.com/view/luisfochoa)

+## Run the Code
+We acknowledge AusNet Services for providing the data listed below, which was essential to create this repository.
+- Active power of some customers

 ## Licenses

 Since this repository uses dss_python which is based on OpenDSS, both licenses have been included.
 This repository uses the BSD 3-Clause "New" or "Revised" license.
 Check all corresponding files (`LICENSE-OpenDSS`, `LICENSE-dss_python`, `LICENSE`).